imabby/katacoda-scenarios/docker-basics-images/step3b.md

 Once we have finished with our container we need to stop it.

 Using `docker stop mycontainer`{{execute}}, will stop the container but again not remove it.
 This allows us to start the container again if needed.

+Run `docker ps -a`{{execute}} to view stopped containers.

+#### Removing a stopped container

+Use `docker rm mycontainer`{{execute}}, to remove our stopped container.

+If the docker container is still runnning you will need to force the removal using: `docker rm --force mycontainer`

+To remove all stopped containers: `docker rm $(docker ps -a -q)`.
+The command docker ps -a -q will return all existing container IDs and pass them to the rm command which will delete them.
+Any running containers will not be deleted.